Maumagnaguagno/HyperTensioN/README.md

 You can always not believe the **Hype** and convert descriptions by yourself, following a style that achieves a better or faster solution with the indentation that makes you happy.
 You could add flags or counters in the methods and return after generate unified one or more times a specific value.
 It is possible to support the JSHOP behavior putting several generators in one method and returning if the previous one ever unified.
-Well, Hype can do most of the boring stuff for you and them you can play with the details.
+Well, Hype can do most of the boring stuff so you can play with the details.

 ### Parsers
 Parsers are modules that read planning descriptions and convert the information to an [Intermediate Representation](docs/Representation.md).